KaiHiwatari8/engl393spring2021/README.md

     * Right-click on the message and click on `Copy ID` at the bottom of the menu.

     * Fetch the message from the channel using the bot.
 Then, feed the fetched message into another callback function.
 This code would make the body of the callback in the step D.1.
+Then, extract the guild of the message to be used later.

     ```
     channel.messages.fetch("paste the copied message ID here").then((message) => {
+      const { guild } = message;
       /* callback function body */
     });
     ```